Maya-Camille Broussard

-Maya-Camille Broussard is a Black American chef, author, and restaurant owner.
+Maya-Camille Broussard is an American chef, author, and restaurant owner.
 She is the owner of Justice of the Pies in Chicago, Illinois, and was a 2022 finalist for the James Beard Foundation Award for Outstanding Baker.
 Broussard is a featured pastry chef on the Netflix series, Bake Squad.

 Early life

 Broussard grew up in the Hyde Park neighborhood of Chicago.
 Her father, Stephen, and her aunt, Patricia Broussard, grew up poor in the housing projects on the West Side of Chicago, and experienced food scarcity, in part due to the expense of their father's alcoholism.
 Though Broussard's mother and father attempted to give Broussard a more stable upbringing, she inherited a generationally scarce and toxic relationship with food.
-Her hunger and health worsened after Broussard parents divorced and Broussard chose to live with her father.
+Her hunger and health worsened after her parents divorced and Broussard chose to live with her father.
 This adversity inspires Broussard's baking and her community work.

 Broussard is hard of hearing.
 She lost 75% of her hearing in a childhood accident.
 Broussard learned English primarily through reading and attended speech therapy for many years.
 Broussard relies on lip reading to communicate.

-Broussard graduated from Howard University in Washington, D.C. with a Bachelor of Fine Arts degree.
+Broussard graduated from Howard University in Washington, D.C., with a Bachelor of Fine Arts degree.
 She ran Congo Square Theatre's educational outreach program from 2003 to 2008, teaching workshops in lower-income schools.

 In 2004, Broussard graduated from Northwestern University, her father's alma mater, with her Master of Arts degree in theater.
 A few years later, Broussard's father was diagnosed with a brain tumor.
 He died in February 2009—just days before the opening of Broussard's first business, Three Peas Art Lounge.
 On Christmas Day in 2011, Three Peas was destroyed by a flood.

 Justice of the Pies

 Broussard is a self-taught pastry chef.

-In 2014, Broussard founded Justice of the Pies in honor of her late father, Stephen J. Broussard, a criminal-defense lawyer that was passionate about baking pies.
+In 2014, Broussard founded Justice of the Pies in honor of her late father, Stephen J. Broussard, a criminal-defense lawyer who was passionate about baking pies.
 Broussard operates Justice of the Pies out of the Hatchery, a food-and-beverage incubator with over 50 private professional kitchens, of which the highest-profile occupant is celebrity chef Rick Bayless.
 Justice of the Pies has sold pies to local grocery stores and farmers' markets.
 It also operates as a catering service.

 Book

 In October 2022, Broussard released her book, Justice of the Pies: Sweet and Savory Pies, Quiches, and Tarts plus Inspirational Stories from Exceptional People.
-About the book Publisher's Weekly stated, “This deliciously loaded collection is a baker’s dream.”
+About the book Publishers Weekly stated, “This deliciously loaded collection is a baker’s dream.”

 Community work

+Mentoring

+Since 2017, Justice of the Pies has been hosting an I Knead Love workshop several times a year.
+The course teaches children and teenagers from lower-income communities basic cooking skills, essential nutritional info, and how to cultivate creativity and joy in the kitchen.